ynniv/deposits/index.md

 ### 4.1 Trust-Minimized Operation

-**Important**: This protocol is trust-minimized, but not fully trustless.
+**Important**: This protocol is trust-minimized, not fully trustless.
 Operators retain the ability to steal funds through various mechanisms:
 - Force closing with invalid state
 - Refusing to process legitimate withdrawals
 - Coordinating with malicious channel partners

 The protocol minimizes trust requirements through:
-- **Proof of Over-Reserves**: Operators must maintain 120% of deposit balances
+- **Full-Reserves**: Operators must maintain more than 100% of deposit balances
 - **Metrics-based monitoring**: Auditors track objective performance indicators
 - **Economic disincentives**: Security deposit at risk for misbehavior
 - **Neutral party recovery**: Dispute resolution for force-close scenarios

-The system is designed for amounts where these protections provide adequate security—typically $5-200 per deposit.
-Users can further reduce risk by distributing funds across multiple vaults.
+- **Reputation-value matching**: Deposit sizes appropriate to operator reputation

+### 4.2 Reputation-Value Matching

+The key insight of Bitcoin Deposits is that **deposit sizes should match operator reputation value**:

+**Anonymous Operators**:
+- Can build reputation starting with minimal deposits
+- As reputation grows, can attract larger deposits
+- Market determines appropriate deposit sizes

+**Community-Known Operators**:
+- Bitcoin community members with established identities
+- Can support moderate deposit sizes based on social reputation
+- Bridge between anonymous and corporate operators

+**Corporate Operators**:
+- Multi-billion dollar companies with legal entities
+- Can support substantial deposits (even life savings)
+- Reputation worth far more than any potential theft

+Users naturally distribute their holdings based on this hierarchy:
+- Test deposits with new operators
+- Moderate balances with community operators
+- Substantial holdings with corporate operators
+- Diversification across all levels for resilience

-### 4.2 Auditor Monitoring
+### 4.3 Auditor Monitoring

 **Reputation System Framework:**

+Auditors report objective metrics that create transparent reputation scores:
+- **Uptime**: Percentage of time operator responds to requests
+- **Correctness**: Valid signature rate on payment authorizations
+- **Timeliness**: Response time for payment processing
+- **Reserve Ratio**: Validated reserve levels vs. deposits

 **Storage and Query:**
 - Reports stored by operator public key in distributed systems
 - Scores aggregated from last 90 days of activity
-- Query interface allows filtering by auditor, timeframe, and violation type
+- Query interface allows filtering by auditor, timeframe, and metric type
 - Historical data enables trend analysis and early warning systems

 **Key Insight**: This is not a social reputation system—auditors report objective metrics that can be independently verified.
-Users don't need to interpret complex scores; wallets can provide simple interfaces showing vault health.
+Multiple auditors reporting similar metrics provide confidence in accuracy.

-### 4.3 Recovery Mechanisms
+### 4.4 Recovery Mechanisms

 **Cooperative Channel Close**:
 1. All deposits must be transferred to other vaults or withdrawn